Here’s my guide to visiting the Vatican Pinacoteca, which is the Vatican’s picture gallery. It’s one of the world’s best small museums.

 The busts are of St. John and St. Athanasius.
 They’re about 4 feet tall.
 The angels are 8 feet tall.
 They look massive in the museum and very small on the basilica sculpture.

-Practical Information and Tips for Visiting the Vatican Pinacoteca
+Practical Guide & Tips for Visiting the Vatican Pinacoteca

 Address: Viale Vaticano, 00165 Rome